-94. Chile has given a different type of scenario.
+93. Chile has given a different type of scenario.
 The American Convention on Human Rights prohibits in its Article 13.4 prior censorship, except for the sole purpose of regulating access for the moral protection of childhood and adolescence.
-Chile has been the subject of numerous cases before the Inter-American Court of Human Rights concerning precisely the issue of freedom of expression and the use in the country of the so called "laws on contempt" (leyes de desacato), which permitted prior censorship and were based on the Constitution.
+Chile has been the subject of a number of cases before the Inter-American Court of Human Rights concerning precisely the issue of freedom of expression and the use in the country of the so called "laws on contempt" (leyes de desacato), which permitted prior censorship and were based on the Constitution.
 In this case, there was a direct clash between a provision of the American Convention on Human Rights and the Constitution of Chile, which could only be solved when Chile changed its Constitution in order to eliminate prior censorship.

-95. The Supreme Court of Brazil has also faced the issue of the compatibility between the Constitution and international human rights treaties.
+94. The Supreme Court of Brazil has also faced the issue of the compatibility between the Constitution and international human rights treaties.
 In a judgment 2008, it had to decide whether the provisions of the American Convention on Human Rights and the International Covenant on Civil and Political Rights, that prohibited detention for debt, overrode the Brazilian legislative provisions prescribing detention of defaulter depositaries, despite the fact that this type of detention was authorised by the Constitution of Brazil.
 Until 2010, the dominant understanding had been that human rights treaties were, as for any other kind of treaty, equivalent to ordinary legislation, any new or more specific piece of legislation establishing and regulating the imprisonment of the unfaithful depositary could supersede the ACHR or the Covenant.
-The Supreme Court had also established supersede the ACHR clashed with the Constitution, the ACHR was not applicable.
-In its judgment of 2010, the Supreme Court changed its established case-law and decided to interpret that, as the Constitution merely contained an authorisation to the general prohibition of civil imprisonment, this issue was eliminated of the Brazilian legislation because of the existing ban in the ACHR and the Covenant.
-189
+The Supreme Court had also established that if the ACHR clashed with the Constitution, the ACHR